Principal Decomposition with Nested Submanifolds: Introduction

-To address these challenges, this paper introduces a novel framework, referred to as principal nested submanifolds, designed to fit a series of smooth submanifolds with sequentially decreasing intrinsic dimensions and nested structures from noisy data.
-This framework aims to efficiently describe the majority of data variation across different levels.
+To address these challenges, this paper introduces a novel framework, referred to as principal nested submanifolds, designed to fit a series of smooth submanifolds with sequentially decreasing intrinsic dimensions and nested structures from high-dimensional observations.
+The main objective is a hierarchical geometric decomposition of the observed distribution, guided by local concentration and local covariance information, rather than the recovery of a unique latent manifold.
 The concept of principal nested submanifolds draws inspiration from recent advances in manifold fitting methods, as detailed in the works of \citet{fefferman2018fitting, fefferman2021fitting, yao2019manifold, yao2023manifold, yao2023submanifold}.
-Unlike traditional approaches, these manifold fitting methods utilize the local covariance structure to reveal the geometric information in the data, thereby facilitating the analysis of high-dimensional, nonlinear data sets by fitting manifolds of arbitrary dimensions with a smooth structure.
-Additionally, drawing on insights from backward principal component analysis \citep{huckemann2006principal,huckemann2010intrinsic}, these submanifolds are organized from higher to lower dimensions.
-This order effectively eliminates dimensions associated with less significant information sequentially.
-This paper not only proposes the concept of principal nested submanifolds with theoretical justification, but also provides an estimation procedure illustrated by several simulation cases and analyses of real data.
-The proposed method enriches our understanding of the nonlinear decomposition of spaces and establishes a fundamental framework for future improvements in nonlinear embedding and complex data analysis.
-With potential applications in diverse fields such as neuroscience and machine learning, this framework provides a more intuitive understanding of data structures and their dynamics.
+Unlike traditional approaches, these manifold fitting methods utilize local covariance structure to reveal geometric information in data.
+Building on this perspective, we seek not a collection of unrelated fits at different target dimensions, but a sequence of representations that remain geometrically compatible as the dimension is reduced.
+Additionally, drawing on insights from backward principal component analysis \citep{huckemann2006principal,huckemann2010intrinsic}, these submanifolds are organized from higher to lower dimensions, so that each level may be interpreted as a structured simplification of the previous one.
+Related work on barycentric subspace analysis and backward nested descriptors studies nested families of geometric descriptors on manifolds and other nonlinear spaces \cite{10.1214/17-AOS1636,10.1214/17-AOS1609}, whereas the present paper focuses on a distribution-induced hierarchy constructed from local covariance structure.
+In this sense, the nested order is part of the methodological goal of the procedure, supporting layered interpretation across dimensions in a manner analogous in spirit to principal component analysis while allowing nonlinear geometry.
+This paper introduces the principal nested submanifolds as a nested sequence of mutually compatible geometric representations across dimensions, together with an estimation procedure for constructing this hierarchy from data.
+We then study this construction under a fixed-radius framework, which provides a common scale for the successive levels and supports the nested hierarchy as a coherent object.
+Through simulation studies and the analysis of real data, we further illustrate how the resulting hierarchy can be used for interpretation and exploratory data analysis.
+Practically, this allows broad organization and finer refinement to be examined within one compatible sequence of representations across dimensions.
+In this way, the proposed framework enriches our understanding of nonlinear space decomposition and provides a basis for layered geometric insight in complex data.

 The remaining sections are organized as follows.
 Section 2 introduces the notation and mathematical preliminaries and provides a brief review of manifold fitting methods.
 Section 3 presents the framework of principal nested submanifolds, including its population definition, main theorem, and estimation procedure.
 Section 4 contains simulation studies that demonstrate the effectiveness of principal nested submanifolds in various settings.
 Section 5 illustrates the application of our method through a real data analysis case.
 Finally, Section 6 summarizes the key findings and conclusions of our study and discusses several directions for future research.